varamdas/sas-teams-webhook/Code/README.md

 # Future Improvements
 - Leverage GitHub API to include additional information in payload to Teams Webhook and, as a result, the card sent in Teams.

+# Changelog
+- Changed macro value assignments to address cases where no new activity has occurred in the specified time window.
+(7/26/23)
+- Added code to create new dataset that supplies value for a new macro that represents the time window being applied.
+This value is then included as part of the Teams card output.
+(8/8/23)

 # Resources
 - [Resources section on main ReadMe](https://github.com/varamdas/sas-teams-webhook/blob/main/README.md#resources)